openstack/cinder/doc/source/devref/rolling.upgrades.rst

 Then you'll see which versioned object requires a bump and you need to bump that version and update the object_data dictionary in the test file to reflect the new version as well as the new hash.

+There is a very common false positive on the version bump test, and that is when we have modified a versioned object that is being used by other objects using the ``fields.ObjectField`` class.
+Due to the backporting mechanism implemented in Cinder we don't require bumping the version for these cases and we'll just need to update the hash used in the test.

+For example if we were to add a new field to the Volume object and then run the test we may think that we need to bump Volume, Snapshot, Backup, RequestSpec, and VolumeAttachment objects, but we really only need to bump the version of the Volume object and update the hash for all the other objects.

 Imagine that we (finally!) decide that :code:`request_spec` sent in :code:`create_volume` RPC cast is duplicating data and we want to start to